TRAFEED

 What Is an Item-Specific Comparison Table?

-An item-specific comparison table is a form that allows checking controlled/non-controlled status for all items (Items 1–15) in Appended Table 1 of the Export Trade Control Order.
+An item-specific comparison table is a form that lets you check controlled / non-controlled status for every item (Items 1 through 15) in Appended Table 1 of the Export Trade Control Order.
+CISTEC has released a version updated for the October 2025 amendment[^7].

 Situation Form to use